-In 2012, the Group entered into an additional \$US25m Convertible Revolving Credit Facility whereby it has the option to repay any drawn down funds with the issuance of ordinary shares under this facility, subject to the ASX listing rules.
-This facility remains undrawn at June 30, 2013 and expires on 10 September 2013.
+In 2012, the Group entered into an additional \$US25 million Convertible Revolving Credit Facility whereby it had the option to repay any drawn down funds with the issuance of ordinary shares under this facility, subject to the ASX listing rules.
+This facility was undrawn and expired on September 10, 2013.